ferrondw/portfolio/projects/hedge-runner.md

----
-Hedge Runner
-A game where you are a hedgehog needing to clear randomly generated mazes
----

 # Maze Generation

 Mazes are generated using the Recursive Backtracking Algorithm, this is an example on how a 4x4 maze would be generated: